MA Theatre Lab

 If you are selected for audition, we will invite you to RADA in May for a workshop-based session and an interview.

-Please note: You are welcome to apply for both our MA courses but you must must apply for each course individually and pay each fee separately.
+Please note: You are welcome to apply for both the MA Theatre Lab and MA in Text and Performance course but you must must apply for each course individually and pay each fee separately.

-- Your interview will follow your audition, usually on the same day
+- an interview, following your audition, usually on the same day

 You will need to prepare a speech of no more than 20 lines from Shakespeare or an Elizabethan / Jacobean playwright and a short contrasting speech of no more than 20 lines from a modern play in English.
 These should be learnt fluently by heart.

 You will be assessed in the following categories:

 - initial impression/presentation of yourself